 Back in December, the Princess of Wales was seen curtseying for the first time to Queen Camilla.

 Kate, 41, could be seen kissing Charles and Camilla on both cheeks before bobbing into a curtsy, as the monarch and his wife arrived at Westminster Abbey for her Christmas Carol Concert.

-Male members of the royal family must use the title 'Your Majesty' in the first instance and then use 'Sir' when addressing the King.
-Camilla, meanwhile, is first addressed as 'Your Majesty' later followed by 'Ma'am'.
+Male members of the royal family must use the title 'His Majesty' in the first instance and then use 'Sir' when addressing the King.
+Camilla, meanwhile, is first addressed as 'Her Majesty' later followed by 'Ma'am'.

 The British Monarchy website offers guidance for members of the public when meeting the King or Queen.

 It confirms there are "no obligatory codes of behaviour" but notes that many people prefer to "observe the traditional forms".
 For ladies, that includes a small curtsy when meeting the monarch, while for the men it is a "neck bow", from the head only.
 Alternatively, it notes, some opt to shake the royal's hand.

 LISTEN: What the Prince and Princess of Wales are REALLY like...

 Make sure you never miss a ROYAL story!
 Sign up to The Royal Explainer newsletter to receive your weekly dose of royal features and other exclusive content straight to your inbox.